Access the SPG calculator, teaching space template calculator and more information about your property space entitlement.

-Use the School Property Guide (SPG) calculator to work out whether your school has all the space it is entitled to.
-Use the SPG calculator and the teaching space template calculator to work out whether your school is entitled to more space.
+Boards can use the School Property Guide (SPG) calculator and the teaching space template to work out whether your school has all the space it is entitled to.
 Both calculations are linked to the number of students on your roll.

 - Calculating space entitlement